 (de)Appropriation Project Archive

-JANUARY 2015: dAP receives grant for a parklet from the San Francisco Arts Commission.
+JANUARY 2015: dAP received a grant for a parklet from the San Francisco Arts Commission.t

 A MEMORIAL TO FREE SPEECH.
 Two speaker's podiums will bracket the dAP.